Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `gmx_MMPBSA` input file contains all the specifications for the MM/PB(GB)SA calculations.
 The input file is syntactically similar to other programs in Amber, although we incorporated a new format more similar to the one used on GROMACS *.mdp files.
-The input file contains sections called `namelist` where the variables are define for each calculation.
+The input file contains sections called `namelist` where the variables are defined for each calculation.
 The allowed namelists are:

 - `&general`: contains variables that apply to all aspects of the calculation or parameters required for building